-DLCO stands for the diffusing capacity from carbon monoxide in the lungs.
-A DLCO Test is performed to assess the extent to which carbon monoxide can diffuse from air into the bloodstream.
+DLCO stands for the diffusing capacity for carbon monoxide in the lungs.
+A DLCO test is performed to assess the extent to which carbon monoxide can diffuse from atmospheric air into the bloodstream.

 During the test, carbon monoxide is used because it has a high affinity for hemoglobin.
-This helps medical professionals determine how well oxygen can diffuse through the lungs into the bloodstream as well.
+This helps medical professionals determine how well oxygen can diffuse through the lungs, into arterial blood, and be transported throughout the body.

-A DLCO Test may be indicated for patients with:
+A DLCO test may be ordered for patients with:

 1. What is diffusion?